Luis Robert Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.52 team ERA ranks 20th across all league pitching staffs.
+- The Tigers have a 4.49 team ERA that ranks 19th among all league pitching staffs.

-- Olson (2-6) gets the starting nod for the Tigers in his 14th start of the season.
-He has a 5.10 ERA in 72 1/3 innings pitched, with 78 strikeouts.
+- Skubal makes the start for the Tigers, his 11th of the season.
+He is 3-3 with a 3.93 ERA and 59 strikeouts in 50 1/3 innings pitched.

-- The righty last appeared on Monday against the New York Yankees, when he tossed 4 1/3 innings, allowing one earned run while giving up three hits.
+- His most recent time out came on Tuesday against the New York Yankees, when the left-hander threw six innings, surrendering two earned runs while giving up four hits.

-- The 24-year-old has put up a 5.10 ERA and 9.7 strikeouts per nine innings in 16 games this season, while allowing a batting average of .239 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.